 As a result of the success of the Appeal, work has also commenced on establishing a Foundation Bursary Scheme, which will enable pupils from all walks of life in Guernsey who demonstrate the appropriate character and commitment to continue to be able to attend Elizabeth College.

 The scheme will help the College to maintain its diversity of intake, which has long been a feature of an Elizabeth College education and it is hoped that more details will be available next term.

 Following the States reduction of College funding, September 2018 saw the last intake of Special Place Holders.
 Historically and importantly, this particular funding has enabled the College to maintain its island inclusivity.
 Boys from modest backgrounds have been able to access an Elizabeth College education and benefit from their own Chance of a Lifetime.
-The College Foundation has always been determined to continue this egalitarian approach and the establishment of the Elizabeth College Bursary Fund is now, therefore, the dual aim of this Chance of a Lifetime Appeal.
+The College Foundation has always been determined to continue this egalitarian approach and the establishment of the Elizabeth College Bursary Fund continues, therefore, the dual aim of this Chance of a Lifetime Appeal.

 Thank you to each and every one of you for your past support.
 We do ask you to do everything you can to assist us at with at this exciting and crucial moment in the future life of the College and its pupils.